Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 *  **6**: Install the Kanji driver before loading the DOS environment, in the same way as disks patched with the `KMODE.COM` tool did: the equivalent of `CALL KANJI` followed by `CALL ANK` is executed in BASIC, so the driver is installed (and the memory it needs is reserved, which is very difficult to do once the DOS environment is loaded) but the screen is left in ANK mode.
 This works in both MSX-DOS 2 and MSX-DOS 1 modes, and the boot process just continues normally if the computer doesn't have a Kanji driver (the failure of `CALL KANJI` is silently ignored).

+*  **7**: Disable the built-in software of computers whose firmware would otherwise take over the boot process.
+Some computers have proprietary built-in software (like a menu or a word processor) that is started at boot time and interferes with Nextor: typically Nextor gets forced into MSX-DOS 1 mode, or the computer resets or hangs.
+When this key is pressed, Nextor recognizes these computers and neutralizes their built-in software so that the boot process continues normally.
+The recognized models are:

+    * Sony HB-11, HB-101, HB-101P, HB-201, HB-201P, HB-F1, HB-F1II, HB-F5, HB-F9P and HB-F9S (the HiTBiT menu)
+    * Panasonic FS-A1, FS-A1F, FS-A1MK2, FS-A1WX, FS-A1ST and FS-A1GT, and National FS-4600F
+    * Hitachi MB-H3
+    * Philips NMS 8220
+    * Mitsubishi ML-G1 and ML-G10
+    * Sanyo PHC-77, and the Yamaha MSX-Write cartridge

+    The key has no effect on other computers.
+If you own one of these computers you'll probably want to have the key inverted, so that the built-in software is disabled unless the key is pressed; see _[2.10.1.
+Boot key inverters](#2101-boot-key-inverters)_.

 * **CTRL**: The state of this key is passed to MSX-DOS kernels on initialization.
 Typically this will cause the internal floppy disk drive to disable its second "ghost" drive, freeing some extra memory, especially in MSX-DOS 1 mode.

 *  **SHIFT**: Prevent MSX-DOS kernels from booting, but allow Nextor kernels to boot normally.
 This is useful to disable the internal floppy disk drive in order to get some extra TPA memory, especially in MSX-DOS 1 mode.